-- accredited school of podiatry. (d) Has completed a residency approved by the Board. (e) Has passed the examination given by the National Board of Podiatric - Medical Examiners. - (f) Has not committed any act described in subsection 2 of NRS 635.130.
-For the purposes of this paragraph, an affidavit signed by the applicant stating that the applicant has not committed any act described in subsection 2 of NRS 635.130 constitutes satisfactory proof.
+(d) Has completed a residency approved by the Board.

+- (e) Has passed the examination given by the National Board of Podiatric Medical Examiners. - (f) Has not committed any act described in subsection 2 of NRS 635.130.
+For the purposes of this paragraph, an affidavit signed by the applicant stating that the applicant has not committed any act described in subsection 2 of NRS 635.130 constitutes satisfactory proof. - 3.
+An applicant for a license to practice podiatry must submit to the Board or a committee thereof pursuant to such regulations as the Board may adopt:
-(c) Has received the degree of D.P.M., Doctor of Podiatric Medicine, from an

-- An applicant for a license to practice podiatry [must] shall submit to the Board or a committee thereof pursuant to such regulations as the Board may adopt: - (a) The fee for an application for a license of not more than \$600; - (b) Proof satisfactory to the Board that the requirements of subsection 2 have been met; and - (c) All other information required by the Board to complete an application for - → The Board shall, by regulation, establish the fee required to be paid pursuant to this subsection. - The Board may reject an application if it appears that the applicant's credentials are fraudulent or the applicant has practiced podiatry without a license or committed any act described in subsection 2 of NRS 635.130. - The Board may require such further documentation or proof of qualification as it may deem proper. - The provisions of this section do not apply to a person who applies for: - (a) A limited license to practice podiatry pursuant to NRS 635.075; or - (b) A provisional license to practice podiatry pursuant to NRS 635.082.
-NRS 635.065 is hereby amended to read as follows: - 635.065 1.
-In addition to the other requirements for licensure set forth in this chapter, an applicant for a license to practice podiatry in this State who has been licensed to practice podiatry in another state or the District of Columbia [must] shall submit: - (a) An affidavit signed by the applicant that: - (1) Identifies each jurisdiction in which the applicant has been licensed to practice; and - (2) States whether a disciplinary proceeding has ever been instituted against the applicant by the licensing board of that jurisdiction and, if so, the status of the proceeding; and - (b) If the applicant is currently licensed to practice podiatry in another state or the District of Columbia, a certificate from the licensing board of that jurisdiction stating that the applicant is in good standing and no disciplinary proceedings are pending against the applicant. - [The] Except as otherwise provided in section 9 or 33 of this act, the Board may require an applicant who has been licensed to practice podiatry in another state or the District of Columbia to: - (a) Pass an examination prescribed by the Board concerning the provisions of this chapter and any regulations adopted pursuant thereto; or - (b) Submit satisfactory proof that: - (1) The applicant maintained an active practice in another state or the District of Columbia within the 5 years immediately preceding the application; - (2) No disciplinary proceeding has ever been instituted against the applicant by a licensing board in any jurisdiction in which he or she is licensed to practice podiatry; and
+(a) The fee for an application for a license of not more than \$600;

+- (b) Proof satisfactory to the Board that the requirements of subsection 2 have been met; and - (c) All other information required by the Board to complete an application for a license. - → The Board shall, by regulation, establish the fee required to be paid pursuant to this subsection. - 4.
+The Board may reject an application if it appears that the applicant's credentials are fraudulent or the applicant has practiced podiatry without a license or committed any act described in subsection 2 of NRS 635.130. - 5.
+The Board may require such further documentation or proof of qualification as it may deem proper. - 6.
+The provisions of this section do not apply to a person who applies for: - (a) A limited license to practice podiatry pursuant to NRS 635.075; or - (b) A provisional license to practice podiatry pursuant to NRS 635.082.

+- 635.065 1.
+In addition to the other requirements for licensure set forth in this chapter, an applicant for a license to practice podiatry in this State who has been licensed to practice podiatry in another state or the District of Columbia must submit: - (a) An affidavit signed by the applicant that: - (1) Identifies each jurisdiction in which the applicant has been licensed to practice; and - (2) States whether a disciplinary proceeding has ever been instituted against the applicant by the licensing board of that jurisdiction and, if so, the status of the proceeding; and - (b) If the applicant is currently licensed to practice podiatry in another state or the District of Columbia, a certificate from the licensing board of that jurisdiction stating that the applicant is in good standing and no disciplinary proceedings are 123456789pending against the applicant.

+- [The] Except as otherwise provided in section 9 or 33 of this act, the Board may require an applicant who has been licensed to practice podiatry in another state or the District of Columbia to: - (a) Pass an examination prescribed by the Board concerning the provisions of this chapter and any regulations adopted pursuant thereto; or

+(b) Submit satisfactory proof that: